 |Cut sections- inside view.|

-Strawberry is a small, low-lying, spreading shrub.
+In the botany, strawberry described as an aggregate fruit, wherein many one-seeded achenes are coming together to form a large fleshy receptacle.
+It is a small, low-lying, spreading shrub.
 It bears small white flowers which eventually develop into small conical, light green, immature fruits.
-They turn red up on maturity with each berry featuring red pulp with tiny, yellow color seeds piercing through its surface from inside.
-Its top end carries a green leafy cap and stem that is adorning its crown.
+They turn red upon maturity with each berry featuring red pulp with tiny, yellow color seeds piercing from within through its surface.
+Its top end carries a green leafy cap (calyx with peduncle) that is adorning as a crown.

-Although wild varieties are sometimes available in the market, large-scale production uses the modern "plasticulture" system.
+Although wild varieties are sometimes available in the market, the large-scale production employs the modern "plasticulture" system.
 In this method, raised beds are formed each year, fumigated, and covered with plastic which prevents weed growth and crop spoiling.

-The fruit is rich in B-complex group of vitamins.
-It contains very good amounts of vitamin B-6, niacin, riboflavin, pantothenic acid and folic acid.
-These vitamins are acting as co-factors help the body metabolize carbohydrate, proteins and fats.
+The fruit is rich in the B-complex group of vitamins.
+It contains good amounts of vitamin B-6, niacin, riboflavin, pantothenic acid and folic acid.
+These vitamins are acting as co-factors help the body metabolize carbohydrate, proteins, and fats.

-Furthermore, They contain good amount of minerals like potassium, manganese, fluorine, copper, iron and iodine.
+Furthermore, They contain a good amount of minerals like potassium, manganese, fluorine, copper, iron and iodine.
 Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.
-Manganese is used by the body as a co-factor for the antioxidant enzyme, superoxide dismutase.
+The human body uses manganese as a co-factor for the antioxidant enzyme, superoxide dismutase.
 Copper is required in the production of red blood cells.
-Iron is required for red blood cell formation.
-Fluoride is a component of bones and teeth and is important for prevention of dental caries.
+Iron is esential for red blood cell formation.
+Fluoride is a component of bones and teeth and offers protection from dental caries.

 Strawberries can be available year-round in the stores but are fresh and plentiful from spring through mid-summer.